Examples of Discontinuity of Lyapunov Exponent in Smooth Quasi-Periodic Cocycles

 For any $n\in \NN$ and $x\in X$, we denote

 and

 For fixed $(X, T, \mu)$, the (maximum) Lyapunov exponent of $(T, A)$ is defined as

-We are interested in the continuous properties of the Lyapunov exponent $L(A)$ in ${\cal C}^r(X, SL(2, \RR)) $.
+We are interested in the continuity of the Lyapunov exponent $L(A)$ in ${\cal C}^l(X, SL(2, \mathbb{R})) $.
 It is known that $L(A)$ is upper semi-continuous, thus it is continuous at generic $A$.
 Especially, it is continuous at $A$ with $L(A)=0$ and at uniformly hyperbolic cocycles.
 The most interesting issue is the continuity of $L(A)$ at the points of non-uniformly hyperbolic cocycles, which is bound to depend on the class of cocycles under consideration including its topology.
-Knill \cite{Knill} showed that $L: L^\infty(X, SL(2,\RR))\to [0, \infty)$ is not continuous if $(X,T)$ is aperiodic (the set of periodic points is of zero measure).
+Knill \cite{Knill} showed that $L: L^\infty(X, SL(2,\mathbb{R}))\to [0, \infty)$ is not continuous if $(X,T)$ is aperiodic (i.e. the set of periodic points is of zero measure).
 Then Furman proved that if $(X, T)$ is uniquely ergodic, then $L: {\cal C}^0(X, SL(2,\mathbb{R}))\to [0, \infty)$ is never continuous at points of non-uniformly hyperbolicity.
 Motivated by Ma$\tilde{n}\acute{e}$ \cite{Mane1,Mane2}, Bochi \cite{[Bo],[Bo1]} further proved that with $T: X\to X$ being a fixed ergodic system, any non-uniformly hyperbolic $SL(2,R)$-cocycle can be approximated by cocycles with zero Lyapunov exponent in the $C^0$ topology.
 These results suggest that the discontinuity of $L$ is very common among cocycles with low regularity.